johanzvrskovec/shru/README.md

 munge$results <- supermunge(
-                filePaths = munge$filesToUse, #list of file paths traitNames = munge$traitNamesToUse, #names/codes of the traits in the filePaths N = munge$NToUse, #N values per train in filePaths to use in case the sumstats do not contain N pathDirOutput = folderpath.data.sumstats.munged, #path to the folder where to put the output files, named by the (trait name).gz process=F,
+                filePaths = munge$filesToUse, #list of file paths traitNames = munge$traitNamesToUse, #names/codes of the traits in the filePaths pathDirOutput = folderpath.data.sumstats.munged, #path to the folder where to put the output files, named by the (trait name).gz process=F,
                 filter.maf = 0.01,